Lovely-Thing/Banking-System-API/README.md

-# Banking System Using Homomorphic Encryption
+# Banking System Using Homomorphic Encryption (API)

 This is a project which demonstrates Homomorphic Encryption using Paillier Encryption.